By Meg Guiseppi

-Using LinkedIn’s Pulse, you’ll reap many of the benefits of having your own blog, with almost none of the headaches typically involved.
+Using this platform, you’ll reap many of the benefits of having your own blog, with almost none of the headaches typically involved.

-To publish on LinkedIn Pulse, all you’ll have to do is:
+To publish on LinkedIn's blogging platform, all you’ll have to do is:

 Bingo!
 You have published a post on LinkedIn.

 Now share the post in your other social media accounts.

 Just like running your own blogsite, you’ll be building your personal brand ... demonstrating your subject matter expertise and thought leadership, and communicating your personality and good-fit qualities for the employers you’re targeting.

 But also, because they’re on LinkedIn, your articles will draw people to your LinkedIn profile and keep you top-of-mind with your LinkedIn network.
 Each time you publish a new post, your LinkedIn network is notified.
 Since your network should include recruiters, hiring professionals and others at your target employers, the right people will be informed that you’ve published a new article.

 Your most recent articles will show up at the top of your profile, which immediately: